Veyhunk/battle-of-balls/README.md

 ## Project profile
 ----------
-battle of balls is a popular game in whole world,So for my study and interest, I decided to imitate one.
+Battle of Balls is a popular game in whole world,So for my study and interest, I decided to imitate one.
 This is a standalone version of the Battle of Balls hope you like them!

 ## Project structure description